charlie763/code-notes/README.md

 ## Description
 Code Notes is my Rails portfolio project for the Flatiron coding bootcamp.
 It is an application for taking, organizing, and search for notes about software development.
+A live demo of the application can be found at [https://notes-on-code.herokuapp.com](https://notes-on-code.herokuapp.com).

 *Screenshot of the home screen where you can search for notes:*
 ![homescreen](http://drive.google.com/uc?export=view&id=1uI1dgXGcIa8jN49emCgQnpUr8wS9f6xW)